harrowschool/harrowschool.github.io/9352bf42-1abb-496d-a594-4533a3a6a63e/index.md

 ## Road Closures
 ![Road Closures Map](/450/road_closures.png)
 - The road closures will be in place on Saturday 30th April from midnight to midnight.
+Red areas will be closed to traffic other than emergency vehicles.
 - Residents of the Hill will be issued, in advance, with a car pass to allow them to access the yellow and blue sections at any time during the 24-hour period.
 - Traffic will be marshalled by Road Traffic Solutions Ltd.
 - Alternative parking for this period will be available to residents of the High St and the top half of West St. Please contact Harrow School Security [security@harrowschool.org.uk](mailto:security@harrowschool.org.uk) or ring 0208 872 8345 for more information.
-- Public parking is available in the Queen’s Car Park, HA1 1YH.
-Shuttle bus to Davidson Lane.
+- Public parking is available in the Queen’s House Car Park, Kymberley Road, London, HA1 1US ([Google Maps](https://goo.gl/maps/keAqtqzrvP2NYrpA6)/[Apple Maps](https://maps.apple.com/?address=104%20College%20Road,%20Harrow,%20HA1%201BQ,%20England&auid=11423917619285009007&ll=51.580760,-0.339339)).
+A shuttle bus will be running from the car park to Davidson Lane.